JosephYShams/Josephshams.github.io/README.md

 - GitHub will give you SSH for free so you don't need to configure anything.
 - Any code commited to the main branch is automatically aviable to your users.
+- Sometimes **it can take a few minutes for updates to show** on the site.
 - The last bit is for me to add some A records to AWS Route53 (our domains registrar and DNS server).